windingtheropes/coolio/README.md

         {
             // Import coolio
             coolio coolio = new coolio();

+            //Print "Hello"
             coolio.print("Hello", 0);

-            string name = coolio.input("What is your name? ", 0);
+            //Ask for input with the prompt "What is your name?" string name = coolio.input("What is your name? ", 0);
             coolio.print(name, 0);
         }